 Freshwater Fish, Pacific Northwest

-The Small Mouth Bass is a freshwater fish that is found in the lakes and rivers of the Pacific Northwest.
+The Small Mouth Bass is a freshwater fish that is found in the lakes and rivers of southern Vancouver Island but is very uncommon on the North Island.
 They are quite pretty.

 These bass are warm water fish species, usually found in rocky and sandy areas of lakes and rivers in moderately shallow water and near rocks of shoals or submerged logs.
 It is less often associated with dense growths of aquatic vegetation than largemouth bass.